 The chairman of the Board of Directors is responsible for ensuring that the Board of Directors' work is carried out efficiently and that the Board of Directors fulfils its obligations.
 The Board of Directors meet according to an annual predetermined schedule.
-In addition to ordinary board meetings. board meetings may be convened where the chairman considers it to be necessary or a board member or the CEO so requests.
-During 2020, the Board held eight (8) board meetings, excluding meetings by correspondence (per capsulam).
+In addition to ordinary board meetings, board meetings may be convened where the chairman considers it to be necessary or a board member or the CEO so requests.
+During 2021, the Board held fifteen (15) board meetings, excluding meetings by correspondence (per capsulam).
 Prior to each ordinary Board meeting, Board members receive a written agenda, based on the Board's established rules of procedure, and a complete set of documents for information and decisionmaking.
 Recurring items include the Company's financial results, the market situation, investments and adoption of the financial statements.
 Reports from the audit and remuneration committees are also regularly addressed.
-CEO Flemming Breinholt presents items for discussion at the meetings and attends all board meetings together with CFO Dora Brink Clausen, except during the annual performance review of their work.
-Erik Berggren serves as Board secretary.
+The Group CEO presents items for discussion at the meetings and attends all board meetings together with the Group CFO, except during the annual performance review of their work.
+The Company's Head of Investor Relations serves as Board secretary.
 Other senior executives participate as presenters on specific issues.
 The company's external auditor meets the Board at least once per year without management participation.